A simple relation of guessing probability in quantum key distribution: Summary and discussion

-\emph{Summary and discussion.---}We have presented a general analysis of quantifying the quantum guessing probability in QKD protocols.
-We have also derived a general formula of the entropy-based security criterion for keys generated in all relevant bases of measurements.
-In particular, we have computed the maximum guessing probability and the entropy-based key rate in the BB84 and six-state protocols.
-Proposing a simple guessing-probability-based relation, we have compared the relation with the entropic criterion by illustrating their varied determinations on the critical error rates.
-The relation has been shown to be able to impose even tighter restrictions than the entropic criterion on the key rates.
-Thus, our results have validated a proper way of using guessing probability as an efficient index to estimate eavesdropping.
+We have presented a general analysis of quantifying the guessing probability in QKD protocols.
+In particular, we have proposed a simple guessing-probability-based relation, motivated by $\varepsilon_{\rm cor}$, and made comparison with the entropic security criteria by illustrating their varied determinations on the critical error rates in typical QKD protocols.
+Our results are in accord with the $\varepsilon$-security formalism according to which one must have $\varepsilon_{\rm cor}+\varepsilon_{\rm sec}\leq\varepsilon$.
+We have thus provided an alternative perspective on security issues.
+The results here may be useful to the QKD implementation.